KateKapranova/onlineJudge/README.md

 Backend is realised with Node.js, Express.js and MongoDB.

 ### Package layout
 The project has been modularised.
 As of now, it is realised with the domain-driven design in mind and separated into models, views and services.
 The created objects are written into .json files.
 As of now, database is realised as a collection of .json files.
-Introduction of MongoDB is pending.
+The attached database is MongoDB.

 ### Implemented classes